bigwiv/Biopython-cn/chr8.rst

     0

 So far so good?
-Things get more interesting when you look at another ¡®variant¡¯ of HSP present in our BLAT results.
-You might recall that in BLAT searches, sometimes we get our results separated into ¡®blocks¡¯.
+Things get more interesting when you look at another â€˜variantâ€™ of HSP present in our BLAT results.
+You might recall that in BLAT searches, sometimes we get our results separated into â€˜blocksâ€™.
 These blocks are essentially alignment fragments that may have some intervening sequence between them.

-Let¡¯s take a look at a BLAT HSP that contains multiple blocks to see how ``Bio.SearchIO`` deals with this:
+Letâ€™s take a look at a BLAT HSP that contains multiple blocks to see how ``Bio.SearchIO`` deals with this:

 .. code:: verbatim